iot-salzburg/panta_rhei/README.md

     tests [here](#firstly-apache-kafka-and-some-requirements-have-to-be-installed).

-*   Create Topics for your specific application system, which should be configured in `client/config.json`:  (If not set, the topics in the config.json will be created with the default settings of replication-factor 1 and 1 partition).
+*   Create Topics which uses the system-name, which is set in the Client config parameter:
+    If the topics are not set before, the topics will be created with the default settings with replication-factor 1 and 1 partition).
     Here zookeeper is available on `192.168.48.81:2181` and there are in total 3 available brokers in our Kafka Cluster.